yokumar9780/spring-ai-example/README.md

 settings in this file to adjust which LLM model is being used, set API keys for cloud services, or change other properties.

-Example configuration for Ollama (to be added under application.properties):
+Example configuration for Ollama (to be added under application.yaml):

 ```yaml
 spring: